next-book/dev-book/content/economy.md

 Shall the respectable citizen thus gravely teach, by precept and example, the necessity of the young man’s providing a certain number of superfluous glow-shoes, and umbrellas, and empty guest chambers for empty guests, before he dies?
 Why should not our furniture be as simple as the Arab’s or the Indian’s?
 When I think of the benefactors of the race, whom we have apotheosized as messengers from heaven, bearers of divine gifts to man, I do not see in my mind any retinue at their heels, any carload of fashionable furniture.
-Or what if I were to allow⁠—would it not be a singular allowance?⁠—that our furniture should be more complex than the Arab’s, in proportion as we are morally and intellectually his superiors!
+Or what if I were to allow—would it not be a singular allowance?—that our furniture should be more complex than the Arab’s, in proportion as we are morally and intellectually his superiors!
 At present our houses are cluttered and defiled with it, and a good housewife would sweep out the greater part into the dust hole, and not leave her morning’s work undone.
 Morning work!
 By the blushes of Aurora and the music of Memnon, what should be man’s <em>morning work</em> in this world?